loxxous/Jampack/README.md

 # Jampack
-Experimental multi-threaded compression algorithm using a hybrid of Lempel-Ziv and Burrows–Wheeler algorithms.
+Experimental multi-threaded Burrows-Wheeler compression algorithm.
+Decoding is parallel on a single compressed block which reduces memory usage to just 6N regardless of the number of threads.